jsoysouvanh/Refureku/README.md

     CustomFileParser    fileParser;
     CustomFileGenerator fileGenerator;

+    //Can explicitely load settings from a toml file if (fileGenerator.loadSettings("RefurekuSettings.toml"))
+    {
+        //Load success
+    }

+    if (fileParser.loadSettings("RefurekuSettings.toml"))
+    {
+        //Load success
+    }

     //-------------------------------------------------
-    //THIS PART IS MANDATORY TO MAKE THE GENERATOR WORK
+    //THIS PART IS MANDATORY TO MAKE THE GENERATOR WORK (or it must be loaded from the TOML settings file)

     fileParser.getParsingSettings().projectIncludeDirectories.emplace("Path/To/Refureku/Include/Directory");	//Refureku/Library/Include
     fileParser.getParsingSettings().projectIncludeDirectories.emplace("Path/To/Your/Include/Directory");
     //...
 Add all the include directories you added to your project

     //-------------------------------------------------

     //Setup the files / directories you want to parse and/or ignore fileGenerator.includedDirectories.emplace("Path/To/A/Directory/To/Parse");
     fileGenerator.includedFiles.emplace("Path/To/A/File/To/Parse.h");